keirastanley/keirastanley/README.md

 After continuing for a few months in my spare time to be sure my enjoyment wasn't a fluke I decided to take a career change seriously, which led to me finding School of Code where I'll be studying full-stack development until February 2023.

-So far I've learned how to use JavaScript, Node.js, Express and SQL for backend, HTML, CSS and DOM manipulation for front-end, Jest and Cypress for testing as well as tools such as Figma and Miro for planning and design.
+So far I've learned how to use JavaScript, Node.js, Express and SQL for backend, HTML, CSS and React for front-end, Jest and Cypress for testing as well as tools such as Figma and Miro for planning and design.

 <div id="badges">
   <a href="https://www.codewars.com/users/keirastanley">